Neutral / cushion / high arch

 Updates to Adidas Adizero Prime

 - The Adidas Adizero Prime features the Primeknit upper technology.
-It delivers same amount of breathability while being stretchable.
+It delivers the same amount of breathability while being stretchable.
 It naturally expands with the foot for a more comfortable and irritation-free feel.

 - It also features the non-marking AdiWear carbon rubber that delivers enough amount of traction while giving added durability on high wear areas.
 It can survive the damaging properties of the road.